December 24, 2019

 “You haven’t been on this hike since you were a baby.
 Since we could carry you.
 The reason I want to go with you today is because I think you are big enough.
 I know you are strong enough to have fun and run and walk through the forest.
 And, I know you are the littlest on this trip, in this group.
 I think it is not so easy to be the littlest sometimes.
 If you need to rest or want to go more slowly, you will not get left behind.
 If you want to run ahead and notice plants and climb, someone will be with you.
 We are in it together.”

 You let me say my piece, and your eyes shone with your held-back tears.
 I felt you accept my framing, which means not Yes, but also not No, not But.
 I think of all the ways and all the times you’ve had to go along, when it wasn’t your time or choice, and we were, all the rest of us, needing to go, to do the next thing.
-I think of how, now, you like to be in the lead, to name what will happen, to take control.
+I think of how, now, you like to be the one to speak, to name what will happen, to take control.

 You and Hazel were a team throughout.
 Running ahead of all of us, 4-legged across balconies of roots, straddling the monster mud puddles on tip toe, nose to nose under the feathery roof of a low branch, telling stories, consulting on school and age and reading, Hazel always with her deep encouragement: Try.

 And then at the end, you got tired, and came out the end very last, trudging hand in hand with your dad.
 He fulfilled my promise, as he often does.